Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 This week I wanted to bake bread for both skill-building and relaxation purposes.
 Getting over my fear of door stops, I took an ABM recipe, doubled it to use in the WonderMix, and made some gorgeous loaves of bread that were absolutely perfect.
 I am redeemed.

 And so went my week.
-I had a few items arrive from Amazon including a Sawyer Mini Walter Filter and a dozen all cotton dish towels that I plan to wash and dry by hand to assess their usefulness post-disaster.
+I had a few items arrive including a Sawyer Mini Walter Filter and a dozen all cotton dish towels that I plan to wash and dry by hand to assess their usefulness post-disaster.

 That about covers it for me this week.
 Now for some announcements.